Sizabl-io/calendar-reservations/README.md

   }]
 ```

-### Post Calendar Info
+### Post Reservation

-Adds reservation availability for a new restraurant in the database
+Creates new reservation for a restaurant

-`POST /api/calendar`
+`POST /api/:restaurantId/availability`

 **Success Status Code:** 201